 ‘Winter in the Boulevard’ by D.H.
 Lawrence is a four stanza poem which is separated into sets of four lines, or quatrains.
 Any poem which takes on this form (of four lines per stanza) can be referred to as a “sapphic” poem.
 This term originates from the ancient poet, Sappho, whose verse was constructed in the same pattern.

 Lawrence has chosen to structure this piece with a varying patterns of rhyme that change from the first to second half of the poem as well as from stanza to stanza.
-The first two quatrains follow the basic pattern of aabb ccdd, while the third and forth diverge to efef ghii.
+The first two quatrains follow the basic pattern of aabb ccdd, while the third and fourth diverge to efef ghii.
 The final quatrain that concludes the poem is necessary to emphasize the speaker’s main point.
 It is within these two lines the reader will find the main theme of the poem.

 Summary of Winter in the Boulevard

 The poem begins with the speaker stating that the frost has landed on the trees and started to strangle the reaming leaves from their branches.
 They are cut down, blown away, and buried in the snow.
 Their “fantasies” of making it through the season are no more.

 Within the next lines, the speaker describes how the now naked trees are forced to confront the coming season.
 They are at risk from the weather and know it.
 In the third stanza, the speaker notices a few tiny sparrows huddled together amongst the leaves and twigs.
 They attempt to keep warm and serve as a reminder that life still exists during this season.

 The poem concludes with the speaker stating that all life on earth is at the mercy of the “welkin,” or sky and heavens.
 There is nothing on can do to truly contend with the frost, when it decides to come.

 Analysis of Winter in the Boulevard

 The frost has settled down upon the trees

 and ruthlessly strangled off the fantasies